| The key to stress-free reporting is to plan and prepare in

 the average as a percent.
 If the parent is uncertain as to

-how grades are averaged, we suggest using this simple method:
+how grades are averaged, we suggest using this simple method: Add all the grades together.
+Divide that total by the

 number of grades.
 For example: The student has five